akuaagyeiwaa/Marita.html/README.md

 <p>‘Oh, no,’ he replied; ‘yet it seems to me that it would be treading upon dangerous ground should we be drawn into discussion of this subject.’ </p>

-<p>‘Nothing venture, nothing win,’ chimed in Dadibah.
-‘Mr Prembroke ought to answer Mr <span class="personal-name">Quaibu</span>’s question.
+<p>‘Nothing venture, nothing win,’ chimed in Dadibah. ‘<span class="personal-name-14">14.
+Mr Prembroke</span> ought to answer Mr <span class="personal-name">Quaibu</span>’s question.
 Gentlemen, do you agree with me?’ </p>

 <p>All but three of the gentlemen present agreed, consequently Prembroke was drawn into the discussion.
 Mr <span class="personal-name">Quaibu</span> was called upon to put the question again, which he did. </p>

-<p>‘It is decidedly right as far as I can see,’ replied Mr Prembroke, after due consideration; ‘to make it obligatory upon parties at the hymeneal altar to take the oath; without which it would be a farce. </p>
+<p>‘It is decidedly right as far as I can see,’ replied <span class="personal-name-14">14.
+Mr Prembroke</span>, after due consideration; ‘to make it obligatory upon parties at the hymeneal altar to take the oath; without which it would be a farce. </p>

 <p>It is in that and that only that the difference between the two kinds of marriage - Christian and native in so far as monogamy is concerned - lies.’ </p>

-<p>‘I, on the other hand, consider it is highly wrong, and an extreme assumption of power, which God himself never assumed,’ replied <span class="personal-name">Quaibu</span>.
-Mr Prembroke and several others in the company looked aghast.
+<p>‘I, on the other hand, consider it is highly wrong, and an extreme assumption of power, which God himself never assumed,’ replied <span class="personal-name">Quaibu</span>. <span class="personal-name-14">14.
+Mr Prembroke</span> and several others in the company looked aghast.
 Can a man be so madly presumptuous?
-Opinions were divided pretty nearly equal but more inclined in favour of Mr Prembroke.
+Opinions were divided pretty nearly equal but more inclined in favour of <span class="personal-name-14">14.
+Mr Prembroke</span>.
 He saw by the looks of the gentlemen present that he had not a small matter to overcome.
 Mr <span class="personal-name">Quaibu</span> perceived at a glance that he was really spreading a silken carpet - <span Class-"place-name-3">England</span>’s ancient pet marriage laws - for muddy and filthy swine - ordinary men to play upon.
 Even some of those who were in his favour, were in his favour only to encourage him in order to go on with the discussion, but not that they thought that he or anybody else could revolutionize their own idea as to the most important part in Christian marriages.
 Prembroke cast his eyes round, and that was enough; he saw that the vantage ground was his.
 So emboldened he plunged into the controversy. </p>

 <p>‘It is very strange,’ commenced he addressing <span class="personal-name">Quaibu</span>, ‘that you, a man of your social position, and of such religious principles, should so far forget your-self as to start a question of such difficult and dangerous tendency, and of such vast import.
 However since you have started it, it is your place to prove it.
 Upon what conceivable grounds do you base your arguments?’ </p>